More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 I’m going to cover:

-WordPress encrypts your passwords, and the encryption is strong enough hackers can’t break the encryption, hackers know the way we’ve all been taught to make “secure” passwords, and that lets them guess your passwords.
+WordPress encrypts your passwords, and the encryption is strong enough hackers can’t break the encryption.
+But hackers know the way we’ve all been taught to make “secure” passwords, and that lets them automate scripts that guess your passwords.

-If hackers have stolen a copy of the site database (for example, an un-encrypted backup), or have hacked access to the database, they can test literally billions of password-guesses per second, using free widely available software.
+If hackers have stolen a copy of the site database (for example, an un-encrypted backup), or have hacked access to the database, they can test literally billions of password-guesses per second, using free widely-available software.

 One way of making passwords that is actually secure, but you’ll never be able to remember, is use a password generator.
-Use the password generator in a password keeping software, and all you have to remember is the “master” password for the password keeper.
+Use the password generator in a password keeping software, and all you have to remember is the “master password” for the password keeper.

 You can only download software that is so obviously about security, from a site that has technical strength, has industry-leading anti-virus software, has excellent reviews, has a reputation to maintain.

-On Windows, I download almost all my shareware from CNET or SourceForge.
-Get KeePass and also get the portable (run off your thumb drive) version.
+If you want a password keeper that is completely on your computer (doesn’t talk to some company’s computer for storage), look at KeePass and also get the portable version (runs off your thumb drive).
 (Unless you have a strong reason to use the original version, which is still being maintained, get the KeePass 2.x edition.)
-The main site is on SourceForge (downloads here), and the KeePass web site is excellent for learning what makes good password software, even if their software isn’t what you use, e.g. you use OS/X but don’t have Mono.
-Are versions or ports for Android, OS/X with Mono, iPhone, Linux.
+The main site is on SourceForge (downloads here), and the KeePass web site is excellent for learning what makes good password software, even if their software isn’t what you use.
+I used to use KeePass, before switching to LastPass.
+KeePass has versions or ports for Android, OS/X with Mono, iPhone, Linux.
 Some of the key features: